hsbadr/HiClimR/README.md

 * Objective tree cut is supported only for the `regional` linkage method.
 Otherwise, the number of clusters `k` should be specified.
 * The new clustering method has been renamed from `HiClimR` to `regional` linkage method.

-#### 2014-03-14: version 1.0.2
+#### 2014-03-09: version 1.0.2

 * Code cleanup and bug fixes.
 * It adds a new feature in `HiCLimR` that enables users to return the preprocessed data used for clustering, by a logical argument `retData`.
 * The data will be returned in a component`data` of the output tree.
 This can be used to utilize the `HiCLimR` preprocessing for further analysis.
 * Ordered regions vector for the selected number of clusters are now returned in the `region` component of `validCLimR` output with a length equals to the number of spatial elements `N`.

-#### 2014-03-14: version 1.0.1
+#### 2014-03-08: version 1.0.1

 * Code cleanup and bug fixes.
 * It adds a new feature in `validCLimR` that enables users to exclude very small clusters from validation indices `interCor`, `intraCor`, `diffCor`, and `statSum`, by setting a value for the minimum cluster size (`minSize` parameter) greater than one.
 * The excluded clusters can be identified from the output of `validClimR` in `clustFlag` component, which takes a value of `1` for valid clusters or `0` for excluded clusters.
 In `HiClimR` method, noisy spatial elements (or stations) are isolated in very small-size clusters or individuals since they do not correlate well with any other elements.
 This should be followed by a quality control step.
 * The function `coarseR` has been added for coarsening spatial resolution of the input matrix `x`.

-#### 2014-03-14: version 1.0.0
+#### 2014-03-07: version 1.0.0
 * Initial version of `HiClimR` package that modifies the very efficient code of `hclust` function in the `stats` library.
 * It adds an improved clustering method (called, `HiClimR`) to the set of available methods.
-* The method is explained in the context of a spatio-temporal problem, in which `N` spatial elements (e.g., weather stations) are divided into \code{k} regions, given that each element has a time series of length `M`.
+* The method is explained in the context of a spatio-temporal problem, in which `N` spatial elements (e.g., weather stations) are divided into `k` regions, given that each element has a time series of length `M`.
 * It is based on inter-regional correlation distance between the temporal means of different regions (or elements at the first merging step).
 * The dissimilarity/similarity between any two regions, in both `HiClimR` and `average` linkage methods, is based on their means (timeseries).
 * The new `HiClimR` method modifies `average` update formulae by incorporating the standard deviation of the timeseries of the the merged region,  which is a function of the correlation between the individual regions, and their standard deviations before merging.
-It is equal to the average of their standard deviations if and only if the correlation between the two merged regions is 100%.
+It is equal to the average of their standard deviations if and only if the correlation between the two merged regions is `100%`.
 In this special case, the `HiClimR` method is reduced to the classic `average` linkage clustering method.
 * Several features have been implemented to facilitate spatiotemporal analysis applications as well as cluster validation function `validClimR`, which implements an objective tree cutting to find the optimal number of clusters for a user-specified confidence level.
 These include options for preprocessing and postprocessing as well as efficient code execution for large datasets.
 * It is also applicable to any correlation-based clustering.